 Perhaps one of the most exciting prospects about entering a field like web development is the ability to simply get into it right away.
-Unlike many professions that require months or even years of training, with web development you can easily get started today if you feel the fire of learning and discovery smoldering under your feet!
+Unlike many professions that require months or even years of training, learning web development easily begins today if you feel the fire of learning and discovery smoldering under your feet.

-The best place to begin getting a feel for how development works are the numerous free, self-guided online web development courses that cover everything from basic programming introductions to development best practices.
+While a coding bootcamp can take your skills to a professional level, it’s important to take the first step by trying out one of numerous free, self-guided online web development courses that cover everything from basic programming introductions to development best practices.
 Below we’ll take a look at the cream of the crop web development courses and highlight what they can each offer you and a selection of the best links or tools to check out.

 Don’t miss… The Make a Website and HTML & CSS programs are great beginning points if you need to learn the basics of web structure and design.
 For heavier coding, try the Ruby language tutorial followed by the Learn Ruby on Rails guide for making a basic, functional website.

-An extremely useful learning site that covers all manner of subject, and the computer programming section of Khan Academy in particular cannot be overlooked.
+An extremely useful learning site that covers all manner of subjects and the computer programming section, in particular, cannot be overlooked.
 It features a variety of self-guided tutorials, generally with experts providing audio and/or video guidance on the topic while interactive on-screen windows show the code and output the results during narration.

 An abundance of self-guided courses from none other than one of the best technical schools in the United States, MIT.
 The MIT OpenCourseware program offers an incredible breadth of topics to learn about, including hundreds of courses relating to programming, development, mathematics, and computer engineering.

 Similar to MIT OpenCourseware, Coursera offers a plethora of online courses from a variety of universities around the world for free.
-Each course varies slightly in format and timeline, but numerous courses are available for programming, development, and computer science to get a taste.
+That includes web development courses for beginners as well Each course varies slightly in format and timeline, but numerous courses are available for programming, development, and computer science to get a taste.

-Don’t miss… Getting Started with CSS Shapes provides a great introduction into advanced CSS techniques that many beginners may not even realize can be accomplished purely with CSS.
+Don’t miss… Getting Started with CSS Shapes provides a great introduction to advanced CSS techniques that many beginners may not even realize can be accomplished purely with CSS.

 One of the most professional and up-to-date online magazines directly aimed at web developers and designers, A List Apart is home to a multitude of exceptional articles dealing with everything from coding and techniques to design and user experience.
 If you want to do some light reading and learn from the experience and advice of other experts in the field, browsing through the articles here is a great resource.